 Or try something a little further afield:

-• Royal Borough of Greenwich – Prime Meridian, stand with feet in different hemispheres, Maritime Museum and some of the best views anywhere in London.
+- Royal Borough of Greenwich – Prime Meridian, standing with feet in different hemispheres, the Maritime Museum, and some of the best views anywhere in London.

-• East End – Spitalfields and Shoreditch offers a buzzing, hip part of town with great shopping, it’s ‘Flat White’ culture and street art.
+- East End – Spitalfields and Shoreditch offer a buzzing, hip part of town with great shopping, its ‘Flat White’ culture, and street art.

-• Notting Hill – lovely, village type area with pretty houses and shops.
-Where Julia Roberts met Hugh Grant.
+- Notting Hill – a lovely village-type area with pretty houses and shops, where Julia Roberts met Hugh Grant.

-With the pound at 30 year lows, this is a great time for overseas visitors to shop, especially with the Christmas Sales starting straight after Christmas has finished.
+With the pound at a 30-year low, this is a great time for overseas visitors to shop, especially with the Christmas Sales starting straight after Christmas has finished.

-Even if you’re not looking to buy anything, the kids shops can be great fun at Christmas.
+Even if you’re not looking to buy anything, the children’s shops can be great fun at Christmas.
 Some of the best include:

-• Hamleys – known as the best toy shop in the world.
-In store demonstrators, will be busy keeping kids amused.
+- Hamleys is known as the best toy shop in the world.
+In-store demonstrators will be busy keeping kids amused.

-• Benjamin Pollock’s Toyshop – one of the oldest toy shops in London where you look for something a bit more traditional.
+- Benjamin Pollock’s Toyshop is one of London’s oldest toy shops, where you can look for something a bit more traditional.

 Shopping for adults

-The well-known shops on Oxford St will be even busier than usual.
+The well-known shops on Oxford Street will be even busier than usual.
 This gives good reason to try some of the more independent and quaint shopping areas:

-• Duke of York Square – just off the King’s Road Chelsea – eclectic mix of smaller shops as well as Saatchi Gallery (modern art).
+- Duke of York Square, just off the King’s Road Chelsea, is an eclectic mix of smaller shops as well as Saatchi Gallery (modern art).

-• Seven Dials – just North of Covent Garden, wide variety of boutiques, cafes and restaurants.
+- Seven Dials is just north of Covent Garden and has a wide variety of boutiques, cafes, and restaurants.